Add Scroll

 Select the five elements in order.

-Red-14-1b The Follower is the 'Pack' Part - in grey
+Red-14-1b The Follower is the 'Pack' Part

 Red-14-2 The Part to carry the Feed-Screw is the 'Scroll', in the active Mechanism-Editor

-Red-14-4 The Line for the 'revolve axis' is the 'rotation-axis' in grey
+Red-14-4 The Line for the 'revolve axis' is the 'rotation-axis'

-Red-14-5 The Motion-Path FB in the graphic-area
+Red-14-5 The Motion-Path FB in the graphics-area

 Click OK